department-of-veterans-affairs/sign-in-service-rb/README.md

-Note: This repo is managed by the VSP-Identity team.
+Note: This repo is managed by the VA.gov Identity team.
 Please reference our main product page here for contact information and questions.

 # SignInService Ruby Client